-Studies of development outcomes, or more commonly of impacts, often operate with a set of impacts as defined by the funding body, government, international organisation or commercial sponsor.
-This set of impacts then acts as a checklist informing the construction of questionnaires and interview guides, possibly with some scope for "other activities".
+Evaluation of development outcomes, or more commonly of impacts, often operates with a set of impacts or outcomes as defined by the funding body, government, international organisation or commercial sponsor.
+Development agencies may use the so-called logical frameworks defining goals and objectives, often in great detail, before funding is granted.
+For example, a logical framework from a major European development agency asks for a set of 'objectively verifiable indicators of achievement' even before funding is secured and a project starts.
+This set-up then often acts as an indirect checklist informing the construction of questionnaires and interview guides, possibly with some scope for 'other activities'.
 Sen's approach, with the individual's choice as the primary outcome, however, would suggest that the analysis needs to start from the ground up, asking people about what lives they value and what outcomes they want to see.
 For this individual, one of the greatest impacts the telecentre had made was that it had given her the chance to virtually visit Kaiserslautern, something few policymakers or researchers would have predicted.
-Indeed, some might question whether this is a valid "development outcome" or "impact" for a telecentre.
+Indeed, some might question whether this is a valid 'development outcome' or 'impact' for a telecentre.
 In Sen's approach, expressed via the Choice Framework, it is.

-B. Agency
+6.2 Agency

-The individual in question was a Chilean-mestizo woman in her 50s, married with four children who were all grown up now and had left the home.
-Her material resources did not include a computer and internet access at home and her financial resources made it difficult for her to spend money on using a computer in the local cybercafés.
-However her social resources (contacts with friends) had helped her gain the information that there was free access to the internet available at the telecentre in the local library.
+The individual in question was a Chilean-mestizo4 woman in her 50s, married with four children who were all grown-up now and had left the home.
+Her material resources did not include a computer and Internet access at home and her financial resources made it difficult for her to spend money on using a computer in the local cyber cafes.
+However her social resources (contacts with friends) had helped her gain the information that there was free access to the Internet available at the telecentre in the local library.
 Her geographical resources (the location of her house) and her state of health were such that she could easily reach the telecentre on foot.
 She had the cultural resources to not feel intimidated when entering a space like a library and to know the behavioural code there.
-With the help of her social resources (knowing the librarian who was now also the director of the telecentre), her educational resources (literacy, rudimentary English) and her psychological resources (extrovert, willingness to ask questions) she quickly learnt how to use the computers.
-The information she gained online, together with her psychological resources (curiosity, tenacity) allowed her to understand the choices she had and find the site which offered the virtual tour of Kaiserslautern, thus achieving her chosen development outcome.
+With the help of her social resources (knowing the librarian who was now also the director of the telecentre), her educational resources (literacy, rudimentary English) and her psychological resources (extrovert, willingness to ask questions), she quickly learnt how to use the computers.
+The information she gained online, together with her other psychological resources (curiosity, tenacity) allowed her to understand the choices she had and find the site which offered the virtual tour of Kaiserslautern, thus achieving part of her chosen development outcome.

-C. Structure
+6.3 Structure